 Furthermore, leases are currently treated as off-balance-sheet transactions, reducing the company’s leverage and equity burden while improving its operating ratios.

 Another crucial factor to consider is the annual rate hikes included in the lease contract.
-Whether the growth is 3% or 5% after the first year, it will have a substantial influence on the investor’s yield at the conclusion of the 5 or 10-year period.
+Whether the growth is 3% or 5% after the first year, it will have a substantial influence on the investor’s yield after the 5 or 10-year period.

-Differentiate sale-leaseback transaction in the industrial property sector and others
+Differentiate sale-leaseback transactions in the industrial property sector and others

 In general, sale-leaseback transactions, despite variation in industries, all have the same basis.